caltechlibrary/wsfn/webserver.1.md

 The following actions are available

 init
-: creates a webserver.toml file.
+: creates a "webservice.toml" file.
+This is used by webserver for configuration.

 start
 : starts up the web service